QubesOS/qubes-posts/2022-05-05-automated-os-testing-on-physical-laptops.md

 of moving parts.
 OpenQA is a great tool for that, but its main target is running tests in a virtualized environment.
-This works fine for several components (like Qubes Manager and GUI virtualization) but not for hardware-related features (sys-net, sys-usb, system suspend, and several more).
+This works fine for several components (like Qubes Manager and GUI virtualization) but not for hardware-related features (sys-net, sys-usb, system suspend, and several others).
 Before this work, we ran tests on actual laptops manually, but that was time-consuming and thus not all updates or configurations were tested.
-Automation allows our testing to be much more comprehensive, including ensuring ongoing compatibility for Qubes OS certified hardware.
+Automation allows our testing to be much more comprehensive, including ensuring ongoing compatibility with Qubes OS certified hardware.